alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-import-drugs-and-medicines.markdown

 ###Wholesale Dealers Import Certificates (WDIC)

 You need a WDIC if you import and hold medicinal products that are then supplied to the holder of an SIC or STC.
 The WDIC holder should be in possession of the SIC or STC before supplying the product to a vet.

-To apply:
+###How to apply:

 Complete the [WDIC application form](https://www.gov.uk/government/uploads/system/uploads/attachment_data/file/549415/_630639_Application_Form_WDIC.docx) (MS Word Document, 42.6KB)
 Email your it to: [importcert@vmd.defra.gsi.gov.uk](mailto:importcert@vmd.defra.gsi.gov.uk)

 If you have a Home Office licence to supply products listed in Schedule 4 Part I of the [Misuse of Drugs Regulations 2001](http://www.legislation.gov.uk/ukpga/1971/38/contents) )you will also need to apply to the Home Office for an import licence to bring the controlled drug into the UK.

 A WDIC will not be issued for a new product without evidence of a demand for the product.
 [SMEwhat evidence?]

 ###RIC